EdwinVW/pitstop/README.md

 }
 ```

-If you want to see whether or not multiple instances of the service is registered with the discovery service, point your browser to [http://localhost:8500](http://localhost:8500) where the Consul UI is running.
+If you want to see whether or not multiple instances of the service are registered with the discovery service, point your browser to [http://localhost:8500](http://localhost:8500) where the Consul UI is running.
 You will see multiple instances of the workshopmanagementapi service (in the example below, I started 4 instances):

 ![](img/consul-ui.png)